4neesh/DevBlog/src/blogInProgress/021_SolidI.md

 author: 'Aneesh Mistry'
 featuredImage: ../images/021_parker.jpg
 thumbnail: ''
-subtitle: 'The Interface segregation principle represents the 'I' in the 5 mnemonic acronym 'SOLID' for design principles. {enter brief desc}'
+subtitle: 'The interface segregation principle represents the "I" in the 5 mnemonic acronym 'SOLID' for design principles.
+We design application structure using interfaces to imply behaviour of the classes that implement them.
+Interface segregation ensures behaviours are only implemented as required.'
 time: '5'
 tags:
 - Patterns